otema666/discord-token-login/README.md

 # Discord token login by otema
 Simple discord login with token for chrome.
-To load in just run LOGIN direct access.
+To load in just run loader.bat direct access.